qiankanglai/LoopScrollRect/README.md

 You can also remove EasyObjPool and use your pool instead.

-1. Prepare cell prefabs in `Resources` folder
+1. Prepare cell prefabs
     - The cell needs `Layout Element` attached and preferred width/height
     - You should add a script receiving message `void ScrollCellIndex (int idx) `
 ![ScrollCell](Images/ScrollCell.png)
 2. Prepare EasyObjectPool with different cell prefabs
 ![EasyObjectPool](Images/EasyObjectPool.png)
-3. Attach `LoopVerticalScrollRect` and `Mask` to the Scroll gameObject
+3. Attach `LoopVerticalScrollRect` and `Mask` to the ScrollRect gameObject.
+I highly suggests you trying modify these when playing.
 	- Clear Cells: remove existing cells and keep uninitialized
 	- Refill Cells: initialize and fill up cells
 	- Init in Start: call Refill cells automatically when Start
 	- Prefab Pool: the EasyObjPool gameObject
 	- Prefab Pool Name: the corresponding pool in step 2
 	- Total Count: How many cells are available (index: 0 ~ TotalCount-1)
 	- Cache Extend Pixels: How many cells should be prepared before start or after end?
 If it is too small, it may bounce back when dragging.
-I highly suggests you modify it and simply try.
 ![LoopVerticalScrollRect](Images/LoopVerticalScrollRect.png)
 4. Attach `Content Size Filter` and `Vertical Layout Group` to the Content gameObject.
+Pay attention to the pivot.
 ![Content](Images/Content.png)